JMVelasques/Asteroids/README.md

 # 5. Created the circleshape.py file and added the predefined CircleShape class.

 # 6. Updated the constants.py file to include the player size.
-# Created the Playes class in the Player.py file.
+# Created the Players class in the Player.py file.
 # Updated the main.py main function to draw the player object in the screen.

 # 7. Updated the constants.py, main.py and player.py files.
 Introduced the PLAYER_TURN_SPEED variable to constants.py.